core-wg/oscore/draft-ietf-core-object-security.md

 To prevent reuse of Sender Sequence Numbers, an endpoint may perform the following procedure during normal operations:

-* Before using a Sender Sequence Number that is evenly divisible by K, where K is a positive integer, store/overwrite the Sender Sequence Number in persistent memory.
+* Before using a Sender Sequence Number that is evenly divisible by K, where K is a positive integer, store the Sender Sequence Number in persistent memory.
 After boot, the endpoint initiates the Sender Sequence Number to the value stored in persistent memory + K. Storing to persistent memory can be costly.
 The value K gives a trade-off between the number of storage operations and efficient use of Sender Sequence Numbers.

 ### Replay Window {#reboot-replay}